HPV: Cervical Cancer Prevention

 Human Papillomavirus (HPV) is a common virus that is spread through sexual contact.
 The virus, of which there are approximately 40 known types, can cause genital warts and many cancers.
-Cervical cancer is the most common HPV-associated cancer, and some other cancers of the vulva, vagina, penis, anus, and oropharynx (back of the throat, including the base of the tongue and tonsils) are also caused by HPV.
+Cervical cancer is the most common HPV-associated cancer, but some other cancers of the vulva, vagina, penis, anus, and oropharynx (back of the throat, including the base of the tongue and tonsils) are also caused by HPV.
 In fact, HPV is the leading cause of cervical cancer in women.
 According to the American Cancer Society, about 13,170 new cases of invasive cervical cancer will be diagnosed in 2019.
 Cervical cancer causes the death of about 4,000 U.S. women each year.

 Because HPV usually does not exhibit any symptoms, it is possible to have it without knowing it - and to unknowingly spread the virus to others.
 This can be prevented with a series of safe and effective vaccines that will protect women and men against the most common types of HPV and their related health problems.